-- 3. Teachers assigned to teach academic subjects in elementary and secondary special education programs must, in addition to their special education license, meet the standards for personnel under the USBE and the ESEA/ESSA. - 4.
-School social workers and school psychologists providing services to students with disabilities must be licensed by the USBE (R277-506). - 5.
-Individuals providing psychological evaluation services for students with disabilities must hold a Utah education license for school psychologists or State licensure and meet the assessment publisher's criteria for administration (R277-506). - IX.I.
-PURCHASE OF INSTRUCTIONAL MATERIALS IN ACCESSIBLE FORMATS (34 CFR § 300.210; RULES IX.J.) - Walden chooses to coordinate with the National Instructional Materials Access Center (NIMAC), when purchasing print instructional materials, and must acquire those instructional materials in the same manner, and subject to the same conditions as the USBE under Rules VIII.W. - 2.
-Nothing in this section relieves Walden of its responsibility to ensure that students with disabilities who need instructional materials in accessible formats but are not included under the definition of blind or other persons with print disabilities or who need materials that cannot be produced from NIMAS files, receive those instructional materials in a timely manner. - 3.
-For all purposes of this section, the USBE defines timely manner as follows: the SEA and LEAs must take reasonable steps to provide instructional materials in accessible formats to students with disabilities who need those instructional materials at the same time as other students receive instructional materials.
+IX.J.PURCHASE OF INSTRUCTIONAL MATERIAL IN ACCESSIBLE FORMATS (34 CFR § 300.210; RULES IX.J.)

+1. An LEA that chooses to coordinate with the NIMAC, when purchasing print instructional materials, must acquire those instructional materials in the same manner, and subject to the same conditions as the USBE under Rules VIII.W.

+- 2. If Walden chooses not to coordinate with the NIMAC, Walden must provide an assurance to the USBE that Walden will provide instructional materials to blind persons or other persons with print disabilities in a timely manner. - 3.
+Nothing in this section relieves Walden of its responsibility to ensure that students with disabilities who need instructional materials in accessible formats but are not included under the definition of blind or other persons with print disabilities or who need materials that cannot be produced from NIMAS files, receive those instructional materials in a timely manner. - 4.
+For all purposes of this section, the USBE defines timely manner as follows: the USBE and LEAs must take reasonable steps to provide instructional materials in accessible formats to students with disabilities who need those instructional materials at the same time as other students receive instructional materials.

-X. SPECIAL EDUCATION FUNDING (RULES X.)
+X. SPECIAL EDUCATION FUNDING

-As the State Education Agency (SEA), the USBE has a responsibility under both Federal and State law to monitor implementation of the IDEA by LEAs through a system of general supervision that improves educational results and functional outcomes and ensures that public agencies meet program requirements.
-The special education program that is funded both from federal and state funds and it is critical to understand the similarities and differences of these funding sources.

-"Federal special education funds" means funds paid to the State under IDEA Part B for the purposes of special education.

-"State special education funds" means state funds appropriated to public education for the purposes of special education.
+- 1. The USBE has a responsibility under both Federal and State law to monitor implementation of the IDEA by LEAs through a system of general supervision that improves educational results and functional outcomes and ensures that public agencies meet program requirements.
+The special education program that is funded both from federal and state funds and it is critical to understand the similarities and differences of these funding sources. - 2.
+Federal special education funds means funds paid to the State under IDEA Part B for the purposes of special education. - 3.
+State special education funds means state funds appropriated to public education for the purposes of special education. - 4.
 Federal special education funds are calculated, allocated, and classified differently than state special education funds.
-Rules X outline the regulations, restrictions, and allowable costs and activities applicable to each funding source; some requirements are the same for both funding sources and some provisions apply only to one or the other.
+The Rules outline the regulations, restrictions, and allowable costs and activities applicable to each funding source; some requirements are the same for both funding sources and some provisions apply only to one or the other.

-X.A.
-STATE SPECIAL EDUCATION FUNDS GENERALLY (RULES X.A.)
+X.A.STATE SPECIAL EDUCATION FUNDS GENERALLY (UCA 53F-2-307; RULES X.A.1-2.)

-- State special education funds may be spent only for direct costs, as outlined in Rules.
-Direct costs are those elements of cost which can be easily, obviously, and conveniently identified with specific special education activities or programs, as distinguished from those costs incurred for several different activities or programs and whose elements are not readily identifiable with specific special education activities. - 2.
-State special education funds are appropriated to the Minimum School Program (MSP) and provide restricted (categorical) monies that must be spent for the education of students with disabilities.
+- 1. State special education funds may be spent only for direct costs and construction or altering existing facilities, as outlined in the Rules. - a.
+Direct costs are those elements of cost which can be easily, obviously, and conveniently identified with specific special education activities or programs, as distinguished from those costs incurred for several different activities or programs and whose elements are not readily identifiable with specific special education activities. - b.
+Constructing facilities or altering existing facilities if: - (1) The costs are necessary costs and reasonable costs; - (2) The costs are not for the general purpose of bringing facilities into compliance with: - (a) Section 504 of the Rehabilitation Act of 1973; or - (b) The Americans with Disabilities Act of 1990, 42 U.S.C.
+12101 et seq.; - (3) The construction or alteration meets the needs of one or more students with disabilities; and - (4) Walden submits an application for review by the state board;